tuda-parallel/FTIO/artifacts/capturing_periodic_io/README.md

 ftio nek_2048.darshan -e no
 ```

-To limit the time window to 56,000 s, pass the `-te 56000` flag as following:
+To limit the time window to 56,000 s, pass the `-te 56000` flag as follows:

 ```
 ftio nek_2048.darshan  -te 56000 -e no